athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 - monthly-shampoo-sales.csv^4

-Save the file with the filenamemonthly-shampoo-sales.csvin your current working di- rectory.
+Save the file with the filename `monthly-shampoo-sales.csv` in your current working di- rectory.
 We can load this dataset as a PandasSeriesusing the function readcsv()and summarize the shape of the dataset.